Ricotta gnocchi are lighter, quicker & much easier to make than their potato brethren, mine come bundled with a delicious caper butter sauce.

-What, what, what, a homemade gnocchi recipe in 25 minutes and they are not store bought?
+What, what, what, a homemade gnocchi recipe in less than 25 minutes and they are not store-bought?

 Tell me more you say!
 Ok, the answer is ricotta cheese gnocchi.

 Traditional potato gnocchi are often troublesome and notoriously inconsistent wee beasties.

 They are so dependent on the moisture content of your potatoes.
 Possible to make at home but certainly not easy and require a little experience and practice.

 I do love homemade gnocchi.
 Sure they do not look as perfectly formed as the factory churned-out jobbies.
 But they for me are the essence of good home cooking.